-Their escrow payment system holds the funds and ensures that you don’t pay for a job unless you are completely satisfied.
+Upwork has an escrow payment system that holds the funds and ensures that you don’t pay for a job unless you are completely satisfied.

 A friend told me about Fiverr and I was blown away at what you can buy for 5 bucks!
 I had an e-book cover designed for $5!

 No, it’s not as good as one I would probably get on Upwork, but still, five bucks was a great deal!

 It’s definitely a resource for those of us with a limited budget but you need to count the cost-benefit.